 Below is a snapshot of some of PILnet’s activities and further information of how in-house legal professionals can get involved.

-PILnet’s four clearinghouses — focused on Asia, Europe, global matters, and refugee needs — help CSOs identify their legal needs, providing them with access to free legal assistance from highly qualified legal professionals.
-In 2020, PILnet’s clearinghouses provided direct assistance to 164 organizations in nearly 50 jurisdictions across the globe, actively engaging lawyers from a wide variety of corporations and law firms.
+PILnet’s clearinghouses – focused on Asia, Europe, global matters, and refugee needs – help CSOs identify their legal needs, providing them with access to free legal assistance from highly qualified legal professionals.
+In 2021, PILnet’s clearinghouses provided direct assistance to 136 organizations in over 60 jurisdictions across the globe, actively engaging lawyers from a wide variety of corporations and law firms.
 To allow for maximum impact, PILnet can help facilitate customized, strategic partnerships between CSOs, in-house legal teams, and law firms, depending on their expertise, interest areas, and capacity.
 In-house teams have successfully partnered with law firms on a variety of projects, including legal research, organizational risk management, and legal training, to name just a few.
 Interested lawyers may sign up for one or more of PILnet’s clearinghouse mailing lists and express interest in matters on an ongoing basis.

-PILnet serves as the Secretariat of the Hong Kong Pro Bono Roundtable, which was created in 2014 to connect, activate, and coordinate pro bono lawyers from law firms and in-house legal teams in Hong Kong to maximize the impact of their efforts, such as by mobilizing legal services, organizing joint interventions, and building a pro bono community.
-The Roundtable has a member network of over 160 lawyers, representing more than 80 institutions, including attorneys from law firms, law school professors, NGO representatives, and in-house counsel.
-Hong Kong-based legal professionals can sign up to the mailing list by writing to [email protected].
+PILnet serves as the Secretariat of the Hong Kong Pro Bono Roundtable, which serves to connect, activate, and coordinate pro bono lawyers from law firms and in-house legal teams in Hong Kong to maximize the impact of their efforts, such as by mobilizing legal services, organizing joint interventions, and building a pro bono community.
+Interested lawyers can visit this page to learn more and request to join the mailing list.

 The annual PILnet Global Forum is the premier gathering place for pro bono and public interest lawyers from around the world.
 Held in a different city each year, and online in 2020 and 2021, the forum connects hundreds of legal professionals from in-house teams, law firms, law schools, bar associations, and CSOs to exchange ideas and build partnerships across sectors and locales.
-Each forum includes dedicated meetings for the in-house community, to discuss topics of interest and provide networking opportunities.
-The 2022 Global Forum will take place in Dublin in October.
+The 2023 Global Forum will take place in Brussels on October 16-18.
+Visit this page for more information.

 If you are interested in getting involved in any of the activities described above, please contact PILnet: